 In the early years of the NBA, team performance was primarily dominated by a few great teams.
 The Boston Celtics “owned” the 1960’s, winning several championships.
 They are considered to be the most successful team in the NBA’s long history.
 The Celtics won 11 NBA championships from 1957-1969 and were the champs twice more just a few years later.

-The Boston Celtics and NY Knicks have the longest regular-season rivalry going back to the late 1940s, but when it comes to playoff competition, the Celtics and Lakers defined professional championship basketball.
+The Boston Celtics and NY Knicks have the longest regular-season rivalry.
+This goes back to the late 1940s.
+When it comes to playoff competition, the Celtics and Lakers defined professional championships.

-These two great teams: The Boston Celtics, and Lakers (originally from Minnesota, before moving to Los Angeles in 1960), have accounted for 33 out of the 73 NBA Championships.
-A significant competition and team performance measure when compared to any major professional sport.
+There are two great teams.
+The Boston Celtics and Lakers have accounted for 33 out of the 73 NBA Championships.
+This is significant competition and team performance measures in sports.

 The 1990s were primarily dominated by the Chicago Bulls.
 The Bulls won six NBA championships in the decade.
-This is a great modern-day NBA performance streak since, with the explosive growth in the NBA fan base, NBA expansion grew to 27 very competitive teams in 1991.
+This is a great modern-day NBA performance streak.
+Since the explosive growth in the NBA fan base, the NBA expansion grew to 27 very competitive teams in 1991.

-The Bulls, led by Michael Jordan were a world-wide sensation and further expanded demand for great professional basketball and NBA merchandise.
+The Bulls, led by Michael Jordan, were a worldwide sensation!
+The team further expanded the demand for great professional basketball and NBA merchandise.

-Recent team performance, since 2000, includes a list of high performing teams, defined as winning three or more championships.
+Since 2000, recent team performance includes a list of high performing teams.
+They are defined as winning three or more championships.